claw-strophobic/dacapo/README_ENG.txt

 After installation, the configuration file should be adapted.
 This should be located in the user directory:

- # ~/.gPlayer/gPlayer.conf
+ # ~/.dacapo/dacapo.conf

 Linux example:
-  /home/claw/.gPlayer/gPlayer.conf
+  /home/claw/.dacapo/dacapo.conf

 Windows example:
-  C:\Dokumente und Einstellungen\Claw\.gPlayer\gPlayer.conf
+  C:\Dokumente und Einstellungen\Claw\.dacapo\dacapo.conf

 Should something gone wrong during the installation, the directory could be copied manually from the package.
-Copy the contents of the package directory gplayer/data in the directory mentioned above.
+Copy the contents of the package directory dacapo/data in the directory mentioned above.

 Program start
 =============

-The scripts gplayer and gplayerui should have been copied during installation in the directory */usr/local/bin* or on Windows in the python subdirectory *Scripts*.
+The scripts dacapo and dacapoui should have been copied during installation in the directory */usr/local/bin* or on Windows in the python subdirectory *Scripts*.

-**gplayer**
+**dacapo**
 -----------
 This is the command line part.
 Basic usage is simple:

- $ gplayer AUDIOFILE1 AUDIOFILE2 ...
+ $ dacapo AUDIOFILE1 AUDIOFILE2 ...
  or
- $ gplayer PLAYLIST
+ $ dacapo PLAYLIST
  or
- $ gplayer /PATH/TO/MY/MUSIC/
+ $ dacapo /PATH/TO/MY/MUSIC/

 There are some options; see them by running

- $ gplayer --help
+ $ dacapo --help

-**gplayerui**
+**dacapoui**
 =============
 Thre you go with the graphical part (Gtk+).
 Simple:

- $ gplayerui
+ $ dacapoui

 **Function-Keys**
 =================